 New Parent Support

-DoD Directive 6400.1, "Family Advocacy Program," August 23, 2004 This Directive establishes the Family Advocacy Program (FAP) and assigns responsibilities for working to prevent family violence from occurring, identifying victims of abuse, assessing families experiencing domestic and child abuse, and providing treatment to those families.
+DoD Directive 6400.1, "Family Advocacy Program," August 23, 2004: This directive establishes the Family Advocacy Program and assigns responsibilities for working to prevent family violence, identifying victims of abuse, assessing families experiencing domestic and child abuse, and providing treatment to those families.

-DoD Instruction 6400.05, "New Parent Support Program," June 13, 2012 This Instruction implements policy, assigns responsibilities, and prescribes procedures for the New Parent Support Program (NPSP), a standardized FAP secondary prevention program for parents who are at risk for engaging in child abuse.
-The NPSP uses an intensive, voluntary home visitation model, developed specifically for expectant parents and parents of children from birth to three years of age, to reduce the risk of child abuse.
+DoD Instruction 6400.05, "New Parent Support Program," June 13, 2012: This instruction implements policy, assigns responsibilities, and prescribes procedures for the New Parent Support Program, a standardized FAP secondary prevention program for parents who are at risk for engaging in child abuse.
+The NPSP uses an intensive, voluntary home visitation model, developed specifically for expectant parents and parents of children from birth to 3 years of age to reduce the risk of child abuse.